stbnrivas/dataModels/specs/UrbanMobility/GtfsService/doc/spec.md

 -   `type`: Entity Type

-    -   It shall be equal to `gtfs:Service`
+    -   It shall be equal to `GtfsService`

 -   `source` : A sequence of characters giving the source of the entity data.